 A certain percentage of businesses are going to fail.
 Sometimes the cause is incompetent management.
 Sometimes it is just bad luck.
 Many well-run ventures went belly-up during the Great Recession for no other reason than demand dried up.
 While you can control competency, you can’t control luck or the world economy.
 You need to take steps to protect yourself.
 This protection comes in two forms – a business entity and liability insurance.

-Forming a business entity is a no brainer for an online business.
+Forming a business entity is a no brainer before starting a business online.
 The two popular choices are the S-corporation and the limited liability company.
 Each creates a shield between the business and the personal assets of the owner.
 If a company successfully sues your business for $2 million and wins, a corporation or LLC will prevent your home, bank accounts, and investments from being wiped out.
 The value of that protection should be apparent.
 Just make sure you form the entity correctly.
 For example, you should understand and plan for the relevant issues that arise in California LLC operating agreements.

 Why buy liability insurance for a business entity?
 The insurance provides money for the defense of a lawsuit [attorney’s fees] and the payment of any settlement or judgment.
 While the business entity protects you from personal liability for the company debts, the insurance protects the business itself.
 This is also very much worth the expense of a policy.

 It may seem odd, but it is important to do a trademark search before naming your business.
 You want to avoid a situation where you pick a name that conflicts with a trademark already on file at the Patent & Trademark Office.
 If this occurs, you could be sued for trademark infringement at some point.
 You would ultimately have to change your business name and domain.
 Both steps could prove fatal to your business.